aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 # Point #2: This isn't an isolated incident

-I don't have a ton of meat to offer here but I do want to throw out a few examples of other firms/industries that have successfully conned us into creating, or lobbied hard for, systems where they get all the rewards of a market but are insulted from the adverse market conditions
+I don't have a ton of meat to offer here but I do want to throw out a few examples of other firms/industries that have successfully conned us into creating, or lobbied hard for, systems where they get all the rewards of a market but are insulted from the adverse market conditions:

 ## 'Too Big to Fail' Financial Institutions.